- If Windows Update blocks Remote Desktop, you should know that there’s a way to fix it.

 - Click Choose a different restore point on the System Restore window.

 - Select the Show more restore points check box to fully expand the list of restore points.

 - Then choose a restore point that will roll Windows back to date when Remote Desktop connected to the required host.

-- Click Finish to confirm the selected restore point.
+- Click the Next button.
+Click Finish to confirm the selected restore point.

 Some of those resolutions might fix Remote Desktop when it doesn’t connect to hosts after a Windows update.
 Remember, however, that Windows updates aren’t always to blame if RDC doesn’t work.

 Another option is to try Mikogo.
 It is a good Remote Desktop alternative that may not cause as many issues.
 Or you can check out some of the best remote management software and see which one you prefer.

 In case the problem is still there, you can check our Remote Desktop connection not working guide for more solutions.